UNDERGRADUATE ADMISSIONS POLICY & CRITERIA FOR ENTRY IN 2023

 7 The Physics Aptitude Test

 - Note: you cannot register yourself for the PAT - you must be registered by a test centre.
 You should speak to the Exams Officer at your school or college about this.
-If the school or college is a registered test centre ( or becomes one by 30th September ) then they can register you as a candidate.
+If the school or college is a registered test centre ( or becomes one by noon on 16th September ) then they can register you as a candidate.
 If your school or college is not a registered test centre, or cannot become one in time, then you can register through an open centre.
 Please allow plenty of time for this process.
 Please see the Admissions Testing Service website https://www.admissionstesting.org/pat for further registration information.

 - Further information about the PAT, including a syllabus and a sample paper with model solutions, can be found at https://www.physics.ox.ac.uk/study/undergraduates/how-apply/physics-aptitude-test-pat